mothur/mothur.github.io/_wiki/miseq_sop.md

 At the very end it will give you the following warning message:

-    [warning]: your sequence names contained ':'.
+    [WARNING]: Your sequence names contained ':'.
 I changed them to '_' to avoid problems in your downstream analysis.

 Don't worry too much about this.
 The typical sequence name will look like "M00967:43:000000000-A3JHG:1:1101:18327:1699".
 Aside being freakishly long, these sequence names contain ":", which will cause a lot of headaches down the road if you are crazy enough to try and create phylogenetic trees from these sequences.
-So to prevent this headache for you, we convert all of the ":" characters to "\_" characters.
+So to prevent this headache for you, we convert all of the ":" characters to "_" characters.
 This command will also produce several files that you will need down the
 road: stability.trim.contigs.fasta and stability.contigs.groups.
 These
 contain the sequence data and group identity for each sequence.
 The